Lisa Parker joined NBC5 in 1996 and launched what was then called the Target 5 consumer-investigative unit.

 Each year thereafter, Parker and producer Robin Green continued to tackle topics that include children's product safety, potential defects in automobiles and toxins in mainstream consumer products.

 Parker came to NBC5 from WAVY-TV in Norfolk, Virginia.
 Before that she worked as consumer reporter for WBAY-TV in Green Bay, Wisc.
-She started her career in broadcasting as a part-time camera operator and producer in Waterloo, Iowa.
+She started her career in broadcasting as a part-time camera operator and producer for KWWL in Waterloo, Iowa.

 Parker speaks fluent Spanish.
 She is a 1988 graduate of Northwestern University's Medill School of Journalism.